 Causes of erectile dysfunction in benign prostatic hyperplasia are functional and organic changes in smooth muscles of cavernous bodies, violation of the neurogenic regulation, which is accompanied by a subsequent decrease in the ability of the corpora cavernosa to rigidity.

 When choosing an adequate method of treatment in patients with a diagnosis of BPH, special attention should be paid to sexual function.
 Many patients can maintain active sexuality, although aging is often associated with less active sexual ability and an increasing sense of dissatisfaction with life.

 Patients with symptoms of impaired urination inform about especially clear changes in their sexual sphere.
 The severity of this complex of symptoms can be regarded as an age-related condition, but it has a serious negative impact on the quality of life of an aging man.

 The symptoms of dysfunction of the lower urinary tract can be moderate, severe and serious.
 The survey of men aged 50-80 years old, conducted in France in 2011, showed that the severity of symptoms is inversely proportional to the satisfaction of sexual life.
 Dissatisfaction with sex life in men with moderate symptoms is 2 times higher, with severe symptoms is four times higher than men of the same age not suffering from such diseases.
-Having downloaded Brad’s PDF guide, you finally acquire your men’s health again.
+Having downloaded Brad’s manual, you finally acquire your men’s health again.
 Thank you for your attention!

 Hard On Demand by Brad Stevens